sensein/brainkb-design-document/README.md

 ### Schema Flexibility
 KGs evolve over time.
 For example, if we consider the case of the president of a country, it changes overtime.
 The KGs storing the storing the information regarding the president of the country has to be updated accordingly.
 Similar is the case for the neuroscience or any other domain.
 The knowledge may change over time based on new research findings, thereby making previous knowledge obsolete or factually incorrect.
 Additionally, changes might also occur in the case of schema, such as due to the standardization or alignment or updates.
-While the need to change the schema, for example, does not always occur, the schema changes may be required to accommodate the new knowledge.
+While schema changes may not always be necessary, they may be required to accommodate new information.
 Therefore, BrainyPedia will support this evolution by allowing the addition (or removal) of entities and relationships (or new knowledge).

+- **Example:**

 ### Maintainability
 BrainyPedia shall be maintainable, allowing operations such as KG enrichment and validation to be performed easily.